elastic/integrations/packages/airflow/docs/README.md

 ## Overview

-[Airflow](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/metrics.html) is a platform to programmatically author, schedule and monitor workflows.
-Airflow is used to author workflows Directed Acyclic Graphs (DAGs) of tasks.
-The Airflow scheduler executes user's tasks on an array of workers while following the specified dependencies.
+[Airflow](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/metrics.html) is an open-source platform for programmatically authoring, scheduling, and monitoring workflows.
+It allows users to define workflows as Directed Acyclic Graphs (DAGs) of tasks, which are then executed by the Airflow scheduler on an array of workers while following the specified dependencies.

 Use the Airflow integration to:

-- Collect detailed metrics from Airflow using statsd to gain a deeper understanding of system performance.
+- Collect detailed metrics from Airflow using StatsD to gain insights into system performance.
-- Create informative visualizations to track usage trends, measure key logs, and derive actionable business insights.
+- Create informative visualizations to track usage trends, measure key metrics, and derive actionable business insights.
-- Keep track of your workflows performance and status with real-time monitoring capabilities.
+- Monitor your workflows' performance and status in real-time.

 ## Data streams

-The Airflow integration collects metrics data.
+The Airflow integration gathers metric data.

-Metrics give you insight into the statistics of the Airflow.
-The `Metric` data stream collected by the Airflow integration is `statsd` so that the user can monitor and troubleshoot the performance of the Airflow instance.
+Metrics provide insight into the statistics of Airflow.
+The `Metric` data stream collected by the Airflow integration is `statsd`, enabling users to monitor and troubleshoot the performance of the Airflow instance.

 Data stream: